FDio/csit/docs/job_specs/report_coverage/2n-aws/vpp-00.md

 2c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
 1c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
 2c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
+##### ethip4-ip4scale20k-rnd
+1c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+2c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+1c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+2c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 ## ./ip4_tunnels
 ## ./ip6
 ### Amazon-Nitro-50G
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
-1c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
+1c AND 78b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
-2c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
+2c AND 78b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
 1c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
 2c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
 ##### ethip6-ip6scale20k
-1c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
+1c AND 78b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
-2c AND 64b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
+2c AND 78b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
 1c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
 2c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
+##### ethip6-ip6scale20k-rnd
+1c AND 78b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+2c AND 78b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+1c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+2c AND 1518b AND ndrpdr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 ## ./ip6_tunnels
 ## ./l2
 ## ./lb